Anchorsify/Anchorsify.github.io/_projects/Suiton.md

  - Tags: Melee

 Effects: You trap your target inside a sphere of water.
 Someone inside cannot take actions, but they also cannot be affected by anything outside the prison; yes, that's right, the water can even stop giant swords.
 It makes sense, honestly, we promise, somehow.
 Anyone with a Chakra Control skill of 5 or above is able to mold the chakra around them to allow themselves to siphon air through the prison, meaning they can still talk and breathe.
 Anyone with less, however, adds a Suffocation 1 status every 10 IC.
 You must keep one hand on the water prison to maintain it, and you can not move or dodge while maintaining it; if you choose to dodge against an incoming attack, the water prison automatically ends.
 If you take damage while maintaining the water prison, you must make a Chakra Control check against (damage taken)/10 or the prison ends.
 Although you can't move, you can still take most other actions that are possible one-handed while maintaining the prison's upkeep.

+If used against someone in a grapple, this technique automatically fails unless the person(s) in control of the grapple opt to let go as it is used.

 #### --( Takitsubo no Jutsu: Water Release: Waterfall Basin Technique )--
 This technique draws water up from underground, forming a geyser on the surface.
 Aside from being useful for creating a spot to relax when resting or camping out, and ensuring you'll always have a source of clean (well... for a certain value of clean) water, it, like most ninjutsu, has combat applications.